enermaps/enermaps/README.md

 where service can be one of frontend, api or db.

-You can also rebuild the set of all service, and docker will only rebuilt the changed images with the following command:
+You can also rebuild the set of all services, and docker will only rebuilt the changed images with the following command:

 ```